 By August, credit had become so tight that the Fed loaned banks $75 billion.
 It wanted to restore liquidity long enough for the banks to write down their losses and get back to the business of lending money.
 Instead, banks stopped lending to almost everybody.

 The downward spiral was underway.
 As banks cut back on mortgages, housing prices fell further.
 That made more borrowers go into default, which increased the bad loans on banks' books.
 That made the banks lend even less.

 In November 2007, U.S. Treasury Secretary Henry Paulson realized the true situation.
 The banks had a credibility problem, not a liquidity problem.
 He created a Superfund.
 It used $75 billion in private sector dollars to buy bad mortgages.
 They were even guaranteed by the Treasury.
 But by this time, it was too late for a public/private partnership to solve the problem.
 Panic had already gripped the financial markets.
 It became apparent that $75 billion was not going to be enough.

 An Ounce of Prevention

 Two things could have prevented the crisis.
-The first would have been regulation of mortgage brokers, who made the bad loans, and hedge funds, who used too much leverage.
-The second would have been recognition early on that it was a credibility problem.
-The only solution was for the government to buy the bad loans.
+The first would have been regulation of mortgage brokers, who made the bad loans, and hedge funds, which used too much leverage.
+The second would have been recognized early on that it was a credibility problem.
+The only solution was for the government to buy bad loans.

 But the financial crisis was also caused by financial innovation that outstripped human intellect.
 The potential impact of new products, like MBS and derivatives, were not understood even by the quant jocks who created them.
 Regulation could have softened the downturn by reducing some of the leverage.
 It couldn't have prevented the creation of new financial products.
 To some extent, fear and greed will always create bubbles.
 Innovation will always have an impact that isn't apparent until well after the fact.